fbngrm/zombie-driver/README.md

 ### Circuit-breaker
 The circuit-breaker should additionally be implemented as middleware for HTTP handlers.
 This requires a refactoring of the middleware which is out-of-scope during this test.
-Note, that is no circuit-breaker applied in the [gateway HTTP proxy handler](https://github.com/heetch/FabianG-technical-test/blob/development/gateway/server/handler.go#L68-L78).
+Note, that no circuit-breaker is applied in the [gateway HTTP proxy handler](https://github.com/heetch/FabianG-technical-test/blob/development/gateway/server/handler.go#L68-L78).

-### (Zombie) Workflow
+### Workflow
 Since I am the only contributor (except for initial commits) and there will be a single PR, I followed a rather "pragmatic" git workflow.
 I implemented features in separate branches in the beginning but stopped to continue this at some point.
 I am aware that this flow is not ideal for teamwork.